Audi RS 5 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Audi RS 5 insurance rates for other coverage scenarios.
+The chart below illustrates average Audi RS 5 insurance rates for other coverage scenarios.

 - The average rate for a 40-year-old good driver who has $500 deductibles is $1,420

-- Higher-risk drivers with multiple violations and an at-fault accident could pay up to $3,072 or more
+- At-risk drivers who are prone to accidents and violations could pay up to $3,072

-- An auto insurance policy for full coverage for a teenage driver can cost as much as $5,206 or more
+- An auto insurance policy for full coverage for a teen driver for full coverage can cost as much as $5,206

-Older drivers with a clean driving record and high deductibles may only pay around $1,300 a year, or $108 per month, for full coverage.
-Prices are highest for drivers in their teens, where even good drivers can expect to pay at least $5,200 a year.
+A more mature driver with no driving violations and high deductibles may pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
+Prices are much higher for drivers in their teens, where even good drivers will be charged at least $5,200 a year.
 View Rates by Age

-Where you choose to live has a huge impact on Audi RS 5 insurance rates.
-A driver around age 40 might see prices as low as $930 a year in states like North Carolina, Wisconsin, and Vermont, or as much as $1,910 on average in Florida, New York, and Michigan.
+Where you choose to live also has a big influence on Audi RS 5 insurance prices.
+A middle-age driver might find prices as low as $930 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,910 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |